mirage/mirage-www/tmpl/wiki/install-opam.md

 {{
 $ eval `opam config -env`
 # add the above line to your ~/.profile
-$ opam --verbose install cow mirage-fs
+$ opam --verbose install mirage-www
 }}

 You now need to append the path to the OPAM installation to your system `PATH`.